vtcodecamp/documents/conduct.md

 ## 6. If You Witness or Are Subject to Unacceptable Behavior

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible via email at [team@vtcodecamp.org](mailto:team@vtcodecamp.org).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer or volunteer as soon as possible.
+At in-person events, organizers/volunteers can be identified by a "Volunteer" t-shirt.
+Outside of events, organizers can be reached via email at [team@vtcodecamp.org](mailto:team@vtcodecamp.org); **however, this email may not be monitored during in-person events, so it is important to find an organizer/volunteer at the event.**

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.